KNowledgeOnWebScale/surface/README.md

 We currently use a N3 sublanguage to express RDF surfaces.

-The built-ins
+The built-ins are

 - log:onNegativeSurface
 - log:onQuerySurface
 - log:onNeutralSurface

-have a subject which is the graffiti on the object surface.
+and they have a subject which is the graffiti marked on the object surface.

 A negative surface containing a query surface is treated as a backward rule.
 See for instance [complex functions](https://github.com/josd/eye/blob/master/reasoning/blogic/complex.n3)